 How to qualify for DC Homestead Deduction

 Real estate agents and homebuyers often ask us about DC Homestead Deduction, a program that offers tax relief to District homeowners.
-The potential savings for a homebuyer over the course of a year currently hovers around $600.
+Who qualifies and what are the benefits?

 View the Homestead Deduction application.